Clifton and Lowther railway station

-Clifton & Lowther railway station was a station on the Lancaster and Carlisle Railway (L&CR) south of Penrith near to the village of Clifton.
-Although it was the original terminus to cross Pennines rail traffic on the Eden Valley Railway, it was rapidly by-passed by a new line and junction.
+Clifton & Lowther railway station was a station on the Lancaster and Carlisle Railway (L&CR) south of Penrith, near the village of Clifton.
+Although it was the original terminus to cross Pennines rail traffic on the Eden Valley Railway, it was rapidly bypassed by a new line and junction.
 The station, which was on the West Coast Main Line, was treated as a private stop by the Earls of Lonsdale.

 History

-The station opened as Clifton railway station on Lancaster and Carlisle Railway in 1846.
-In 1858 work began to build the Eden Valley Railway between Penrith and Kirkby Stephen via Appleby-in-Westmorland.
-It would primarily be for mineral traffic but it would also carry passengers.
+The station opened as a Clifton railway station on the Lancaster and Carlisle Railway in 1846.
+In 1858, work began to build the Eden Valley Railway between Penrith and Kirkby Stephen via Appleby-in-Westmorland.
+It would primarily be for mineral traffic, but it would also carry passengers.
 The terminus at the western end of the new line would be Clifton Station.
-Eden Valley passenger services used an island platform that also served the West Coast Main line.
-The station also had goods sidings, a turntable, and water tower.
+Eden Valley passenger services used an island platform that also served the West Coast Main Line.
+The station also had goods sidings, a turntable, and a water tower.

 However, even before the Eden Valley line opened, plans were conceived to build a northern junction that would provide a direct link between the industrial areas of West Cumberland and the northeast's coalfields around Durham and Newcastle.
-The Eden Valley line would provide a direct connection between the Cockermouth & Workington Railway's Workington to Penrith line and the Stockton and Darlington railway.
+The Eden Valley line would provide a direct connection between the Cockermouth & Workington Railway's Workington to Penrith line and the Stockton and Darlington railways.

-Although the branch – which had several cuttings, embankments and bridges – was completed to Clifton station, by 1862 permission was given to build the northern connection that would allow trains from Penrith to run directly onto the Eden Valley line.
+Although the branch, which had several cuttings, embankments, and bridges, was completed to Clifton station by 1862, permission was given to build the northern connection that would allow trains from Penrith to run directly onto the Eden Valley line.
 When the new route opened in 1863, a new Clifton station was built on the northern section (it was later renamed Clifton Moor in 1927).
 Eden Valley trains could now use the northern track as they had been granted running powers on the L&CR line to Penrith.

 After 1874, the short southern branch from the Eden Valley Railway to the original Clifton station was closed.

 Despite losing its cross-Pennine passenger services, the station remained open.
-In 1887 the station was renamed Clifton & Lowther.
+In 1887, the station was renamed Clifton & Lowther.

 It closed to passenger services in 1938 and to freight in 1951.